miloulach/dieghernan.github.io/blog/test.md

     in **R**.
-  - In terms of projection, Wikipedia recommends the [Equirectangular projection](https://en.wikipedia.org/wiki/Equirectangular_projection) but as in their own sample of a gradient map I would choose to use the [Robinson projection](https://en.wikipedia.org/wiki/Robinson_projection).
+  - In terms of projection, Wikipedia recommends the [Equirectangular projection](https://en.wikipedia.org/wiki/Equirectangular_projection) but, as in their own sample of a gradient map, I would choose to use the [Robinson projection](https://en.wikipedia.org/wiki/Robinson_projection).
-  - I should produce an `.svg` file.
+  - I should produce an `.svg` file following also the naming convention.

 Some libraries then to use: `RColorBrewer`, `rsvg` and specially onw of my favourites, `cartography`: